 Annette Vande Gorne’s works are out there!
-They have been performed in concert in ’s-Hertogenbosch, Aberdeen, Aix-en-Provence, Amiens, Arc-et-Senans, Arles, Athens, Barcelona, Beijing, Belo Horizonte, Berlin, Besançon, Birmingham, Bogotá, Bordeaux, Bourges, Brussels, Cagliari, Cambridge, Castelo Branco, Cologne, Corfu, Crest, Denton, Dieulefit, Dijon, Edinburgh, Florence, Genval, Graz, Karlsruhe, Kraków, Kyiv, La Monnerie-le-Montel, Leicester, Lisbon, Liverpool, Lodi, London, Louvain-la-Neuve, Luxembourg, Madrid, Mar del Plata, Marseille, Milan, Moissac, Monaco, Mons, Montpellier, Montréal, Namur, Nice, Nîmes, Novara, Ohain, Oslo, Paris, Roubaix, Saint-Denis, Saint-Étienne, Saint-Leu-La-Forêt, San Francisco, San Sebastián, Santiago, São Paulo, Sarzana, Sheffield, Strasbourg, Toronto, Tournai, Trebel, Troy, Valdivia, Vienna, Villeneuve d’Ascq, Vorst, Weimar and Wrocław…
+They have been performed in concert in ’s-Hertogenbosch, Aberdeen, Aix-en-Provence, Amiens, Antwerp, Arc-et-Senans, Arles, Athens, Barcelona, Beijing, Belo Horizonte, Berlin, Besançon, Birmingham, Bogotá, Bordeaux, Bourges, Brussels, Cagliari, Cambridge, Castelo Branco, Cologne, Corfu, Crest, Denton, Dieulefit, Dijon, Edinburgh, Florence, Genval, Graz, Havana, Karlsruhe, Kraków, Kyiv, La Monnerie-le-Montel, Leicester, Lisbon, Liverpool, Lodi, London, Louvain-la-Neuve, Luxembourg, Madrid, Mar del Plata, Marseille, Milan, Moissac, Monaco, Mons, Montpellier, Montréal, Namur, Nice, Nîmes, Novara, Ohain, Oslo, Paris, Roubaix, Saint-Denis, Saint-Étienne, Saint-Leu-La-Forêt, San Francisco, San Sebastián, Santiago, São Paulo, Sarzana, Sheffield, Strasbourg, Toronto, Tournai, Trebel, Troy, Valdivia, Vienna, Villeneuve d’Ascq, Vorst, Weimar and Wrocław…

 Following her classical studies at the Royal Conservatories of Mons and of Brussels, and her studies with Jean Absil, Annette Vande Gorne chanced upon acousmatics when on a training position in France.
 Instantly convinced, by the works of François Bayle and Pierre Henry, of the revolutionary nature of this art form (disruption of perception, renewal of composition through spectromorphological writing and listening conduction, historical importance of the movement), she took a few training positions to grab its basics, then studied musicology (ULB, Brussels) and electroacoustic composition with Guy Reibel and Pierre Schaeffer at the Conservatoire national supérieur in Paris.